How to Choose the Perfect Barbecue

 - Gas Barbecue

-There are two types of gas barbecue: those that use propane gas from a refillable tank and those that use natural gas connected directly to the house supply.
+There are two types of gas barbecues: those that use propane gas from a refillable tank and those that use natural gas connected directly to the house supply.
 Which of the two is more popular?
-Propane is the winner, due to its accessibility and mobility. .
+Propane is the winner, due to its accessibility and mobility.

 Gas barbecues are simple to use; they heat up quickly and temperatures can be controlled easily.
 Food and marinades hold their flavour.
 Gas barbecues can only be used outside.
 Their use may be prohibited in certain places and condo buildings.